Starburst Galaxy

 Connect to a stream source #

-Select a Kafka data source type, then click Next.
+Select a Kafka data source, then click Next.

 In the Connect new source dialog: